thiagokokada/zit/README.md

 ## Installation

-There is different ways to install Zit.
+There are different ways to install Zit.
 The simplest one is to copy the file `zit.zsh` somewhere in your home directory and source it in your `~/.zshrc`.
 This will always work because I want the source code of Zit to be self-contained inside this one file.